qrno/templatemengo/docs/blog/purr.md

-# Purr
+# Purr =^..^= Packing Under Range Regulations

-This is a really educational greedy solution to an AtCoder problem.
-It may be obvious to some of you, but given the problem is rated 1835 on AtCoder, which is equivalent to 2100 on Codeforces, I'd say it is a pretty challenging problem.
+This is a simple and educational greedy solution to an AtCoder problem.

-The following is [(abc214_e) Packing Under Range Regulations](https://atcoder.jp/contests/abc214/tasks/abc214_e) with a very slightly modified statement:
+The following is [(abc214_e) Packing Under Range Regulations](https://atcoder.jp/contests/abc214/tasks/abc214_e): (slightly modified)

 ## Problem Statement